 - “Link does not lead to the expected page.
 It shows a 404 error.”

 - “When clicked, the button does not do anything at all.”

-- “The main image on the homepage is distorted on the iPhone X.”
+- “The main image on the homepage is distorted on the particular device-browser combination.”

-Do you know: 5 Common Bugs Faced in UI Testing
+Do you know the 5 Common Bugs Faced in UI Testing

 6. Visual Proof of Bug